MongoDB Utilities¶

 and mongorestore

-you’re able to specify queries for your export using the -q
+, you’re able to specify queries for your export by using the -q

 argument.